grapestone5321/Coursera-Machine-Learning-by-Stanford-University/README.md

 The Course Wiki is under construction.
 Please visit the resources tab for the most complete and up-to-date information.

+### 1 Welcome
+### 2 What is Machine Learning?
+### 3 Supervised Learning
+### 4 Unsupervised Learning

 ## Linear Regression with One Variable

 Linear regression predicts a real-valued output based on an input value.

 We discuss the application of linear regression to housing price prediction, present the notion of a cost function, and introduce the gradient descent method for learning.

+### Model and Cost Function
+### 1 Model Representation
+### 2 Cost Function
+### 3 Cost Function - Intuition I
+### 4 Cost Function - Intuition II

+### Parameter Learning
+### 1 Gradient Descent
+### 2 Gradient Descent Intuition
+### 3 Gradient Descent For Linear Regression

+### Linear Algebra review

+### 1 Matrices and Vectors
+### 2 Addition and Scalar Multiplication
+### 3 Matrix Vector Multiplication
+### 4 Matrix Matrix Multiplication
+### 5 Matrix Multiplication Properties
+### 6 Inverse and Transpose

 ## Linear Algebra Review

 This optional module provides a refresher on linear algebra concepts.

 Basic understanding of linear algebra is necessary for the rest of the course, especially as we begin to cover models with multiple variables.

 # WEEK 2